KATHARINE WALDO DOUGLAS, CBE 1870 – 1939

 Wife of Romilly, novelist and translator

-When not focussed on writing and researching books, Katharine immersed herself in charitable works or accompanied her husband Romilly on fascinating travels, sources of inspiration for her books.
+When not focused on writing and researching books, Katharine immersed herself in charitable works or accompanied her husband, Romilly, on fascinating travels, sources of inspiration for her books.

-Katharine was born in New York City, daughter of Henry Livingtone Douglas and Hortense Pauline Armstrong.
+Katharine was born in New York City, the daughter of Henry Livingtone Douglas and Hortense Pauline Armstrong.
 She married Francis Hunter in 1894 and had two children.
-In 1907 she married Romilly in London and they had one son Robin.
-She was an excellent linguist translating Auguste Rodin’s book ‘Art’ into English and she wrote a number of novels.
+In 1907, she married Romilly in London, and they had one son, Robin.
+She was an excellent linguist, translating Auguste Rodin’s book ‘Art’ into English, and she wrote a number of novels.

 Perhaps her most notable books are The Basque Country 1921, illustrated by Romilly.

-Manor Life of Old France; From the Journal of Sire de Gouberville 1933 illustrated by Romilly.
-A fascinating insight into 16thc French manor life, based on contemporary journals.
+Manor Life of Old France; From the Journal of Sire de Gouberville 1933, illustrated by Romilly.
+A fascinating insight into 16th-century French manor life, based on contemporary journals.

 Katharine had great vitality, a wide circle of friends in Britain, France and America.
-Romilly & Katharine spent time in Portugal where she helped oversee the restoration of Quinta de Bacalhôa (30 klms south of Lisbon) that belonged to her American friend Mrs Orlena Scoville.
-They had a project writing on various aspects of Portugal including azulejos, glazed tiles but it was never realized.
+Romilly & Katharine spent time in Portugal, where she helped oversee the restoration of Quinta de Bacalhôa (30 klms south of Lisbon) that belonged to her American friend Mrs Orlena Scoville.
+They had a project writing on various aspects of Portugal, including azulejos, glazed tiles, but it was never realised.
 Returning from Portugal to their home in France in March 1939, the Feddens were killed in a train accident.

 KATHARINE WALDO DOUGLAS – LITERARY WORKS